danilkolikov/fsfc/README.rst

 Project has tests, they can be run with the command ``make test``

-Also code there is a Sphinx documentation for code, it can be built with the command ``make html``
+Also code there is a Sphinx documentation for code, it can be built with the command ``make html``.
+Documentation uses ``numpydoc``, so it should be installed on the system.
+To do it, run ``pip install numpydoc``.

 References:
 -----------